Superior laryngeal artery

 Symptoms depend on how the thyroid is malfunctioning.

-Hyperthyroidism is when the thyroid overproduces hormones.
+Hyperthyroidism is a condition where the thyroid overproduces hormones.
 This can result in symptoms associated with increased metabolism, including fast heart rate, nervousness, insomnia, frequent bowel movements, fatigue, weight loss, and others.

 Hypothyroidism occurs when the thyroid doesn’t produce enough hormones.
-This often slows metabolism, which results in weight gain, depression, fatigue, decreased libido, hair loss, and intolerance to cold temperatures, among others.
+This often slows metabolism, which results in weight gain, depression, fatigue, decreased libido, hair loss, and intolerance to cold temperatures, among other symptoms.

 These two are the most common thyroid conditions.
 Other conditions affecting the thyroid include: